notofonts/noto-docs/src/website/use.md

 ### Which Noto monospace fonts should I use?

-Noto has several monospace fonts:
+On the Google Fonts website,

-- [Noto Sans Mono](../noto/Noto+Sans+Mono/), a monospace font for languages written in Latin, Cyrillic and Greek scripts, in multiple weights.
+- [Noto Sans Mono](../specimen/Noto+Sans+Mono/), a monospace font for languages written in Latin, Cyrillic and Greek scripts, in multiple weights.

-- [Noto Sans Mono CJK HK](../noto/Noto+Sans+Mono+CJK+HK/), a monospace font for the Traditional Chinese language variant used in Hong Kong, in two weights.
+- [Noto Sans Mono CJK HK](../specimen/Noto+Sans+Mono+CJK+HK/), a monospace font for the Traditional Chinese language variant used in Hong Kong, in two weights.

-- [Noto Sans Mono CJK JP](../noto/Noto+Sans+Mono+CJK+JP/), a monospace font for the Japanese language, in two weights.
+- [Noto Sans Mono CJK JP](../specimen/Noto+Sans+Mono+CJK+JP/), a monospace font for the Japanese language, in two weights.

-- [Noto Sans Mono CJK KR](../noto/Noto+Sans+Mono+CJK+KR/), a monospace font for the Korean language, in two weights.
+- [Noto Sans Mono CJK KR](../specimen/Noto+Sans+Mono+CJK+KR/), a monospace font for the Korean language, in two weights.

-- [Noto Sans Mono CJK SC](../noto/Noto+Sans+Mono+CJK+SC/), a monospace font for the Simplified Chinese language variant used in the People’s Republic of China, in two weights.
+- [Noto Sans Mono CJK SC](../specimen/Noto+Sans+Mono+CJK+SC/), a monospace font for the Simplified Chinese language variant used in the People’s Republic of China, in two weights.

-- [Noto Sans Mono CJK TC](../noto/Noto+Sans+Mono+CJK+TC/), a monospace font for the Traditional Chinese language variant used in Taiwan, in two weights.
+- [Noto Sans Mono CJK TC](../specimen/Noto+Sans+Mono+CJK+TC/), a monospace font for the Traditional Chinese language variant used in Taiwan, in two weights.

 For most use cases such as programming code, use Noto Sans Mono.